Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 @tableofcontents

-@section OCCT_RULES_SECTION_1 Introduction
+@section occt_coding_rules_1 Introduction

-The purpose of this document is to define and formalize one style of programming for developers working on Open CASCADE Technology.
+The purpose of this document is to define a common programming style for Open CASCADE Technology.

-The establishment of a common style facilitates understanding and maintaining code developed by more than one programmer as well as making it easier for several people to co-operate in the development of the same framework.
-In addition, following a common programming style enables the construction of tools that incorporate knowledge of these standards to help in the programming task.
+The common style facilitates understanding and maintaining a code developed cooperatively by several programmers.
+In addition, it enables construction of tools that incorporate knowledge of these standards to help in the programming.

-Using a consistent coding style throughout a particular module, package, or project is important because it allows people other than the author, and the author himself, to easily understand and (hopefully) maintain the code.
-Most programming styles are somewhat arbitrary, and this one is no exception.
-Some guidelines have been excerpted from the public domain of widely accepted practices.
+OCCT programming style follows common and appropriate best practices, so some guidelines have been excerpted from the public domain.

-This suggests that the guide will continue to evolve over time as new ideas and enhancements are added.
+The guide can be improved in the future as new ideas and enhancements are added.

-@subsection OCCT_RULES_SECTION_1_1 Scope of the rules in this document
+@subsection occt_coding_rules_1_1 Scope of the document

-Rules in this document was written for C++ code.
-However, with minor exceptions due to language restrictions, them should be applied to any sources in Open CASCADE Technology framework, including:
+Rules in this document refer to C++ code.
+However, with minor exceptions due to language restrictions, they are applicable to any sources in Open CASCADE Technology framework, including:
 - C/C++
 - GLSL programs
 - OpenCL kernels
 - TCL scripts and test cases

-@section OCCT_RULES_SECTION_2 Naming Conventions
+@section occt_coding_rules_2 Naming Conventions

-@subsection OCCT_RULES_SECTION_2_1 General naming rules
+@subsection occt_coding_rules_2_1 General naming rules

-The names considered in this section are mainly those which compound the interface to Open CASCADE Technology libraries as well as source code itself.
+The names considered in this section mainly refer to the interface of Open CASCADE Technology libraries or source code itself.

 ### International language [MANDATORY]

-All names are composed of English words and their abbreviations.
-Open CASCADE Technology is an open source available for international community.
+Open CASCADE Technology is an open source platform available for an international community, thus all names need to be composed of English words or their abbreviations.

-### Suggestive names
+### Meaningful names

-Names should be suggestive or, at least, contain a suggestive part.
+Names should be meaningful or, at least, contain a meaningful part.
+To better understand this requirement, let us examine the existing names of toolkits, packages, classes and methods:
-Currently, there is no exact rule that would define how to generate suggestive names.
-However, usually names given to toolkits, packages, classes and methods are suggestive.
-Here are several examples:
-- Packages containing words Geom or Geom2d in their names are related to geometrical data and operations.
+- Packages containing words *Geom* or *Geom2d* in their names are related to geometrical data and operations.
-- Packages containing words TopoDS or BRep in their names are related to topological data and operations.
+- Packages containing words *TopoDS* or *BRep* in their names are related to topological data and operations.
-- In OCAF, packages that define transient, persistent data classes and drivers to map between them, have similar names prefixed by 'T', 'P', and 'M' correspondingly (e.g. TDocStd, PDocStd, MDocStd).
+- In OCAF, packages that define transient, persistent data classes and drivers to map between them, have similar names prefixed by *T*, *P*, and *M* correspondingly (e.g. *TDocStd*, *PDocStd*, *MDocStd*).
-- Packages ending with ...Test define Draw Harness plugins.
+- Packages ending with <i>...Test</i> define Draw Harness plugins.
-- Methods starting with Get... and Set... are usually responsible for (accordingly) retrieving/storing some data.
+- Methods starting with *Get...* and *Set...* are usually responsible for correspondingly retrieving and storing data.

 ### Related names

-Names that define logically connected functionality should have the same prefix (start with the same letters) or, at least, have any other common part in them.
+Names related to a logically connected functionality should have the same prefix (start with the same letters) or, at least, have any other common part.
-As an example the method GetCoord can be given.
-It returns a triple of real values and is defined for directions, vectors and points.
+For example, method *GetCoord* returns a triple of real values and is defined for directions, vectors and points.
 The logical connection is obvious.

 ### Camel Case style
 Camel Case style is preferred for names.